 Removal of Trees Affected by Disease and/or Invasive Pests

 As trees are affected by disease and pests, they are removed to prevent further spread and encourage healthy growth of remaining tree species.
-Some common disease and pests found in Michigan include Emerald Ash Borer, Gypsy Moth, Oak Skeletonizer, Oak Wilt, and Spruce Wilt.
+Some common disease and pests found in Michigan include Emerald Ash Borer, Gypsy Moth, Oak Skeletonizer, and Oak Wilt.

 Removal of Downed Timber to Reduce Forest Fire Hazard

 Management of the forest floor can improve the overall health of your forest.
 Downed timber and brush can be consolidated into piles on the property, creating wildlife habitat.
-Brush can also be removed to open the understory of the forest, which promotes natural regeneration of the forest, and also reduces potential fire hazard.
+Brush can also be removed to open the understory of the forest, which reduces potential fire hazard.